 The Strongest Oak (TSO) Foundation is an international non-profit organization that provides mentorship, internship opportunities, and financial support to extraordinary youth in developing nations who have endured extreme adversity and trauma: genocide, war, rape or acute poverty.

-Currently, TSO operates in three countries (Rwanda, Uganda, and Burkina Faso), but also supports Oaks from the DR Congo.TSO is a non-faith based international development organization.
+We currently operate in Rwanda, Uganda, and Burkina Faso, but also support Oaks from the DR Congo.TSO is a secular, international development organization.
 However, from time to time, some individuals with religious affiliations participate in TSO projects.